Tummy Tuck in Phoenix, AZ

 The Body Sculpting Center offers tummy tucks to residents of Scottsdale, Phoenix and the surrounding areas in Arizona.

 A tummy tuck is a major surgical procedure to remove excess skin and fat from the middle and lower abdomen, and to tighten the muscles of the abdominal wall.
 The procedure can dramatically reduce the appearance of a protruding abdomen.
 But, bear in mind, it does produce a permanent scar which, depending on the extent of the original problem and the surgery required to correct it, can extend from hip to hip.
+Dr. Philpott places the incision inconspicuously so that the scar is easily concealed or hidden beneath underwear or a bikini bottom.
+Your goals will be discussed with you during your consultation.

 If you are considering a tummy tuck, this will give you a basic understanding of the procedure; when it can help, how it is performed, and what results you can expect.
 As a potential patient, it is critical that you are educated about the advantages concerning a surgical procedure such as a tummy tuck.
 With any surgery though, the most important step you can take as a candidate is talking with your selected surgeon.
 Qualified cosmetic surgeons will be able to articulate all the steps of a tummy tuck and answer any question you may have.
 Those surgeons who are most experienced can easily speak to any of your unique patient circumstances.